prajitdas/EBXPrivacy/README.md

 <a name="FAQ52"></a>
 **(52) Why was my issue closed?**

-I have really spent a lot of time developing XPrivacy and I am happy to look into any issue, but I am asking you to properly document your issue.
+I have really spent a lot of time developing EBXPrivacy and I am happy to look into any issue, but I am asking you to properly document your issue.
 *It doesn't work* or *it crashes* is not sufficient!
 So, please *help me help you* by describing the exact steps to reproduce the problem and/or provide a logcat.